Loaded Baked Potato Salad is cheesy, creamy and ready in just minutes. It makes the perfect side dish to your holiday meal or potluck!

 Bring to a boil and cook for 10-12 minutes or until a fork pierces the pieces easily.

-In a mixing bowl add the remaining salt, mayonnaise, sour cream, cheddar cheese, scallions and black pepper.
+In a mixing bowl add the remaining salt, mayonnaise, sour cream and black pepper.